apache/drill/_docs/install/installing-drill-in-embedded-mode/050-starting-drill-on-windows.md

 You can use the schema option in the **sqlline** command to specify a storage plugin.
 Specifying the storage plugin when you start up eliminates the need to specify the storage plugin in the query: For example, this command specifies the `dfs` storage plugin.

     bin/sqlline –u jdbc:drill:schema=dfs;zk=local

+## Exiting SQLLine

+To exit SQLLine, issue the following command:

+    !quit

+## Stopping Drill

+In some cases, such as stopping while a query is in progress, the `!quit` command does not stop Drill running in embedded mode.
+To stop the Drill process use the [**TaskKill**](https://www.microsoft.com/resources/documentation/windows/xp/all/proddocs/en-us/taskkill.mspx?mfr=true) command.